abinit/abinit/doc/tutorial/eph4mob.md

 In this example, we consider only electrons and this explains why the values for holes are zero.
 Note that the transport driver is automatically executed after the EPH run.

-You can run the transport driver in standalone mode by setting [[eph_task]] 7, provided you already have the lifetimes in an external SIGEPH.nc file that be specified via [[getsigeph_filepath]].
+You can also run the transport driver in standalone mode by setting [[eph_task]] 7, provided you already have the lifetimes in an external SIGEPH.nc file that be specified via [[getsigeph_filepath]].
-This task is relatively fast even in serial execution although some parts (in particular the computation of DOS-like quantities) can benefit from MPI.
+This task is relatively fast even in serial execution although some parts (in particular the computation of DOS-like quantities) can benefit from MPI parallelism.

-Now that you know how to obtain the mobility in a semiconductor for given $\kk$- and $\qq$-meshes, we can give more details about convergence and additional tricks that can be used to decrease the computational cost.
+Now that you know how to obtain the mobility in a semiconductor for given $\kk$- and $\qq$-meshes, we can give more details about convergence studies and discuss additional tricks that can be exploited to decrease significantly the computational cost.

 ### Convergence w.r.t. the energy range

-The first convergence study to be performed is to determine the energy range around the band edges to be used for the computation of $\tau_{n\kk}$.
+The first convergence study consists in determining the energy range around the band edge to be used for the computation of $\tau_{n\kk}$.
-We can do that by performing the same mobility computation (same $\kk$- and $\qq$-mesh) for an increasing [[sigma_erange]] energy window.
+We can do that by performing mobility computations with fixed $\kk$- and $\qq$-mesh and increasing [[sigma_erange]] energy window.

 !!! important